krasimir/webpack-library-starter/README.md

   * Open `package.json` file and change the value of `main` property so it matches the name of your library.
 2. Build your library
   * Run `yarn install` (recommended) or `npm install` to get the project's dependencies
-  * Run `yarn build` or `npm run build` to produce minified version of your library.
+  * Run `yarn build` to produce minified version of your library.
 3. Development mode
-  * Having all the dependencies installed run `yarn dev` or `npm run dev`.
-This command will generate an non-minified version of your library and will run a watcher so you get the compilation on file change.
+  * Run `yarn dev`.
+This command will generate a non-minified version of your library and will run a watcher so you get the compilation on file change.
 4. Running the tests
-  * Run `yarn test` or `npm run test`
+  * Run `yarn test`

 ## Scripts

-* `yarn build` or `npm run build` - produces production version of your library under the `lib` folder
+* `yarn build` - produces production version of your library under the `lib` folder
-* `yarn dev` or `npm run dev` - produces development version of your library and runs a watcher
+* `yarn dev` - produces development version of your library and runs a watcher
-* `yarn test` or `npm run test` - well ... it runs the tests :)
+* `yarn test`  - well ... it runs the tests :)
-* `yarn test:watch` or `npm run test:watch` - same as above but in a watch mode
+* `yarn test-watch` - same as above but in a watch mode

 ## Readings